vaddi/gitup/README.md

     git clone git://github.com/vaddi/gitUp.git

+### How do I set it up? ###

 Clone it in the Folder where you have some git Projects or change the $verzeichnis_raw var at the Top of the Document to fit your needs.

-### How do I set it up? ###

-*  Open in Browser
+Then visit the Folder in your Favorit Browser.
+The Folder musst be available for your Webserver.

 ### Issues ###